Forage quality: Maximizing forage quality. Excellence in preservation

 Slides are on >>press here.

 In the United States, corn silage and alfalfa are the two primary forages used in the dairy industry.
-The three primary areas this presentation will focus are:
+The three primary areas this presentation will focus on are:

 - Growing the crop